SomeMinecraftModder/osdev/README.md

 # PawsOS
-A simple OS which have various features:
+A simple OS, which has various features:
 -   IRQs
 -   ISR
 -   GDT